minamotorin/fizzbuzz-sed/README.rst

 This program works with BSD sed, GNU sed, and POSIX sed.

 This program works with BSD sed too, and it work fine now.
-But I recommended to use GNU sed for extensions.
+But I recommend to use GNU sed for extensions.

 If you use macOS with `Homebrew <https://brew.sh/>`_, you can install GNU sed as follows::